-Command script files can be executed using the built-in run_script command.
+Command script files can be executed using the built-in run_script command or @ shortcut.
 Both ASCII and UTF-8 encoded unicode text files are supported.
+The run_script command supports tab-completion of file system paths.
+There is a variant relative_run_script command or @@ shortcut for use within a script which uses paths relative to the first script.